What Women Should Know About Fruit and Bone Health

 What kind of carbohydrates are in fruit?

 There are many different types of carbohydrates, namely simple (sugars) and complex (starches).
-All fruits consist of simple carbohydrates, and they all contain fiber.
+All fruits consist of simple carbohydrates, and they all contain fiber which helps with calcium absorption.
 The consensus is that sugar is bad; however, this is not true for naturally occurring sugar in fruit.

 The sugar gives fruit its tasty quality and is delightful to eat on its own or paired with complementary food such as nuts, cheese, or yogurt.

-While fruit contains sugar, remember that it also contains all the health supporting substances just mentioned to keep you vibrant.
-High-calorie, low nutrient foods such as sugary beverages, candies, and snack cakes often have much higher levels of sugar than fruit and are void of the healthy substances found in fruit.
+While fruit contains sugar, remember that it also contains many health-supporting substances.
+In contrast, high-calorie, low-nutrient foods such as sugary beverages, candies, and snack cakes often have much higher levels of sugar than fruit and are void of the healthy substances found in fruit.

-For example, if you compare a small apple to three lemon drop candies, they both have a comparable amount of sugar and calories, but the apple is filling and beneficial to your health while the lemon drops are not.
-Further, the sugar in the apple is naturally occurring, and the sugar in the candy is added.
+For example, a small apple and three lemon drop candies both have a comparable amount of sugar and calories, but the apple is filling and beneficial to your health, while the lemon drops are not.
+Further, the sugar in the apple naturally occurs, and the sugar in the candy is added.

 Phytochemicals

 While you may have heard about the importance of vitamins and minerals, you may be unsure about phytochemicals.
 Simply put, phytochemicals are substances in plant foods that contribute to good health.
-There are many different ones, and in this blog, we focus on carotenoids and polyphenols.
+There are many different ones; in this blog, we only focus on carotenoids.

 Carotenoids

 Carotenoids contribute to the color and smell of fruits.
-They are also fat-soluble, which means that fat can help us absorb them.
+They are also fat-soluble, meaning fat can help us absorb them.

 Beta-carotene